-When HDR content is working properly on BenQ HDR monitors, it will display “HDR On” when starting to load and properly decode HDR content.
-If HDR is not functioning correctly, one of the following situations may be seen:
+When HDR content is displayed on BenQ HDR monitors a pop-up window will say “HDR On” when starting to load and decode the content.
+If it is not functioning correctly, you might experience the following:

 1. On-screen colors look abnormal, such as the entire screen becoming overexposed and washed out.

 2. On-screen content looks properly presented, but the monitor indicates “HDR Emulated” instead of “HDR On.”

 Take these steps to resolve the issues:

 Firstly, make sure your video content is HDR encoded.
 Look for the HDR logo or HDR description in playback options.
 For example, when watching YouTube, the video quality setting under settings should indicate “HDR.”
 HDR encoded videos and movies from streaming services like Netflix will display the HDR logo.

 Secondly, ensure your internet connection is fast enough.
 Even if your internet speed is sufficient to flawlessly stream HD videos, high-resolution HDR may require faster speeds.
 For example, for HDR content in 4K resolution, we recommend download speeds of at least 25 megabits per second.

 Thirdly, confirm your source device, whether a computer, laptop, streaming box, or mobile device, supports HDR as well as HDCP 2.2.
 Some devices may require the HDR function to be turned on manually.
 Please also update your device to the latest version of firmware, and make sure that the latest version supports HDR.